Asmavia Iqbal

 Asmavia Iqbal Khokhar (born 1 January 1988) is a Pakistani former cricketer who played primarily as a right-arm medium fast bowler.
 She appeared in 92 One Day Internationals and 68 Twenty20 Internationals for Pakistan between 2005 and 2017.
-She was the first cricketer to take a hat-trick in a WT20I, taken against England in 2012.
+She was the first cricketer to take a hat-trick in a WT20I, achieving the feat against England in 2012.
 She played domestic cricket for Multan, Zarai Taraqiati Bank Limited, Omar Associates, Saif Sports Saga and State Bank of Pakistan.

 Career

 Iqbal made her One Day International debut against Sri Lanka at the National Stadium in Karachi on 28 December 2005.

 She was part of the team at the ICC Women's Cricket World Cup in 2009 and 2017.
 Iqbal was selected to play in the 2010 Asian Games in China.
+She was part of the Pakistan side that won the Asian women's cricket gold medal at the 2010 Asian Games, in China.